 The bridge was named for the Lions, two visually striking North Shore mountains, and the most recognizable Vancouver landmarks.
 Film director Robert Altman, who founded Lions Gate Films, named the company after the bridge.

 The Ironworker's Memorial Bridge

 The Ironworkers' Memorial Bridge, originally called the Second Narrows Bridge, was renamed in 1994 to honour the workers who lost their lives during its construction.
-On June 17, 1958, several spans of the new bridge collapsed, and 79 workers were killed.
+On June 17, 1958, several spans of the new bridge collapsed, and 79 workers were injured and 18 died.

 In 2009, the SeaBus passenger ferry service will add a third 400-passenger catamaran ferry to make the 12-minute, 3.2 kilometre trip between downtown Vancouver and North Vancouver.
 The North Shore terminal is located at Lonsdale Quay.